iliasam/MCUCapture/README.md

 It could be useful for displaying data captured by ADC, and so on.
 Supported saving captured array data to file.
 Also this utility could be used for capturing B/W screnshots from MCU framebuffer.

-Utiliny screenshot:
+Utility screenshot:
 ![Alt text](Screenshots/picture1.png?raw=true "Image")

 This utility is using OpenOCD connection to the MCU.
 Connection to the OpenOCD is made by Telnet at 4444 port.
 I made a special patched version of OpenOCD to get value watchpoint support for Cortex-M. This is needed for "Capture Trigger" functionality.
+You can download it here: https://yadi.sk/d/tDvl2aGxWSdeHg
 Example of starting OpenOCD for STM32F4: "openocd -d2 -f interface/stlink.cfg -f target/stm32f4x.cfg"

 ## Utility usage: